Rebekka Redd with Brook Trout

 Alcohol: Alcohol and mixers are not provided.
 You can bring your own or order alcohol at least three weeks in advance and have it sent to the Lodge.

-• 1-night Lodging in Goose Bay
+• 2-nights at The Bunkhouse in Goose Bay

 • Continental breakfast at The Bunkhouse